 Germination rate: 53% on 04/05/2021 (below standard)

 Planting / harvesting notes

 Direct sow after last frost when soil is warm.
 Sow every 2-4", 1/8-1/4" deep, and thin to 12-24" per plant.
 In one part of our garden this year, we grew 12 plants that filled in a 30-foot row like a solid hedge.
 Water regularly until germination.
-While our germination rate is good at 84%, our past experience shows that germination can be spotty in the soil.
+Our past experience shows that germination can be spotty in the soil.
 We oversow and then move thinnings to other parts of the garden.
-This plant is resistent to deer, groundhogs, and insect pests, so can be grown as a perimeter plant outside of your fences.
+This plant is resistant to deer, groundhogs, and insect pests, so can be grown as a perimeter plant outside of your fences.
 It will grow much taller with irrigation, but does great without irrigation as well.

 Seed keeping notes